VEIIEV/Hospital_site_2022/README.md

-A web application implemented as an application programming interface polyclinic registry with the possibility,based on the data of registration of visits, it is necessary to analyze the workload of doctors, as well as to keep morbidity statistics for each diagnosis
+A web application implemented as an application programming interface polyclinic registry with the possibility,based on the data of registration of visits, it is necessary to analyze the workload of doctors, as well as to keep morbidity statistics for each patientCard

 1. THE BASIS FOR THE DEVELOPMENT